Windsooon/django-hackathon/README.md

 # docker-django-base
-django base settings with docker
+Django + Django REST framework + Nginx + Gunicorn + Docker

+### What is this
+I used to spend a lot of time setup Django and Django REST framework...So this is a base project use to play around or hackerathon.
+### How to use

-1. Make sure your host 8000 port is available
+1. Make sure your host 80 port is available
-2. in your directory, run
+2. in your project directory, run

-        git init
-        git clone git@github.com:Windsooon/docker-django-base.git
+        git clone git@github.com:Windsooon/django-hackathon.git
-        cd docker-django-base
+        cd django-hackathon/
         docker-compose up -d --build

-    Now you can look at http://127.0.0.1:8000
+    Now you can look at http://127.0.0.1/api/inner/

 ![work](https://raw.githubusercontent.com/Windsooon/django-hackathon/master/imgs/work.png)

 3. You can add what you need in requirements.txt